top of page

 Search

-From One Novel to Six Novellas: The Story Behind the Nora Osterly Series
+The Evolution of the Nora Osterly Series

 • amydene22

-• 2 min read
+• 3 min read

 I was listening to a writing podcast when an author of more than twenty novels said something that caught my attention.
 He wanted to write a novella next.
 Just like that, something clicked.